 What does your child learn at school each day?
 Find information about our curriculum subjects here.

 The school curriculum comprises all learning and other experiences that each school plans for its pupils.
-At Mandeville Primary School we provide a rich, relevant, broad and balanced curriculum which is taught in ways appropriate to pupils’ ages and abilities.
+At Mandeville Primary School, we provide an ambitious, rich and broad curriculum which is taught in ways appropriate to pupils’ ages and abilities.

 In the Early Years Foundation Stage (EYFS), pupils follow the EYFS Framework which incudes seven areas of learning:

-In the EYFS, learning is carefully planned around the interests of the children to ensure that they acquire knowledge quickly and develop their understanding rapidly in a wide range of different areas.
+In the EYFS, learning is carefully planned around the needs and interests of the children to ensure that they develop, consolidate and deepen their knowledge, understanding and skills across all areas of learning.

-For further information on our 'A Curriculum for Learning', please contact the school office.
+For further information on our 'A Curriculum for Learning', please see the documents below and/or contact the school office.

 Key documents for parents/carers: